Bit-Quill/aws-mysql-jdbc/README.md

 |`connectionPluginFactories` | String | No | String of custom plugins to use monitoring.
 If left unset, `NodeMonitoringConnectionPluginFactory` will be loaded. <br/><br/>Each factory in the string should be separated by `,`<br/><br/>NOTE: The order of factories declared matters.  <br/><br/>Example `MyPluginA`, `MyPluginA,MyPluginB,NodeMonitoringConnectionPluginFactory` <br/><br/>**Default value:** `NodeMonitoringConnectionPluginFactory` |

 ### Enhanced Failure Monitoring
-Enhanced failure monitoring, part of `NodeMonitoringConnectionPlugin`, periodically pings the database node to check if the database node is still healthy to be used.
-In the case of the database node showing up to be unhealthy, `NodeMonitoringConnectionPlugin` will automatically switch to a different database node.
+Enhanced failure monitoring, part of `NodeMonitoringConnectionPlugin`, periodically pings the database node to check if the database node is still healthy/available to be used.
+In the case of the database node showing up as downed/unhealthy, `NodeMonitoringConnectionPlugin` will automatically failover to a different database node.

 #### Enhanced Failure Monitoring Parameters
 | Parameter       | Value           | Required      | Description  |